 Miami Trolleys and Miami beach Trolleys are a great way to explore the city and the beaches and that too free.
 So no hassle to worry about parking.

-Miami Children’s Museum and Philip and Patricia Frost Science Museum have interesting exhibits to tinker the kid’s imagination.
+Miami Children’s Museum and Philip and Patricia Frost Science Museum have interesting exhibits to tinker with the kid’s imagination.

 Children love the colors and Wynwood Walls at Miami’s Art District would blow them out with the burst of colors.
 There are multiple vibrant murals and graffiti’s on the walls that are worth exploring.

-Miami is also the best destination to begin an adventurous Road trip to Florida keys.
+Miami is also the best destination to begin an adventurous road trip to Florida keys.

 Myrtle Beach, South Carolina